 The N1N2MessageSubscribe service operation is used by a NF Service Consumer (e.g. PCF) to subscribe to the AMF for notifying N1 messages of a specific type (e.g. UPDP) or N2 information of a specific type.
 For the N1 message class is UPDP, a PCF shall subscribe for the N1 message notification with the AMF, after the AM policy association establishment procedure between the AMF and the PCF (see clause 4.16.1 of 3GPP TS 23.502 [3]).

-NOTE: Step 0 of clause 4.2.4.3 of 3GPP TS 23.502 [3] specifies that the PCF can split the UPDP transfer towards UE into multiple units. one UE specific callback URI is registered with the AMF by the PCF for the AMF to notify all UPDP message responses from the UE to the same callback URI.
+NOTE: Step 0 of clause 4.2.4.3 of 3GPP TS 23.502 [3] specifies that the PCF can split the UPDP transfer towards UE into multiple units.
+One UE specific callback URI is registered with the AMF by the PCF for the AMF to notify all UPDP message responses from the UE to the same callback URI.
 As a result, an explicit subscription per UE policy association is defined in stage 3 for this purpose.

 An NF Service Consumer (e.g. PCF) may subscribe to notifications of specific N1 message type (e.g. LPP or UPDP) or N2 information type.
-In this case the NF Service Consumer shall subscribe by using the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource (See clause 6.1.3.6.3.1).
+In this case the NF Service Consumer shall subscribe by using the HTTP POST method with the URI of the "N1N2 Subscriptions Collection for Individual UE Contexts" resource (See clause 6.1.3.3).
 See also Figure 5.2.2.3.3.1-1.